simonambridge/RTFAP2/README.md

 ### Using Solr with CQL
 Now that we've created the Solr cores (lucene indexes) we can query our data in a number of ways.
 One is through cql using the solr_query column.
 The other is through a third party library like SolrJ which will interact with the search tool through ReST.

-Below are the CQL Solr queries addressing some of the client requirements (&more) for searching the data in DSE:
+Below are the CQL Solr queries addressing some of the client requirements (and more) for searching the data in DSE.
+You can try these queries for yourself in cqlsh.

-Get counts (&records) of transactions faceted by merchant or cc_provider.
+Get counts of transactions faceted by merchant or cc_provider.
 ```
 SELECT * FROM rtfap.transactions where solr_query='{"q":"*:*", "facet":{"field":"merchant"}}';
 SELECT * FROM rtfap.transactions where solr_query='{"q":"*:*", "facet":{"field":"cc_provider"}}';